How to Train a Prophet Time-Series Forecasting Model in OML4Py

 ));

 In the third and final part of this series, we will retrieve this saved model and put it to work!
-We’ll score the hidden SALES_TEST data to evaluate its accuracy and then finally generate the highly anticipated 90-day future sales forecast.
+We’ll score the hidden SALES_TEST data to evaluate its accuracy and then generate a highly anticipated 90-day future sales forecast.

 See you in Part 3!